 - Since mountains don't come scarce in the Interlaken area, you could always go for a hike.
 Check the Jungfrau website to find trails with beautiful views of the famous mountain trio Eiger, Mönch and Jungfrau.

 - The Schilthorn also offers spectacular views and getting up there costs way less than the Jungfraubahn.
 You get serious discounts with the Half Fare Card, the Swiss Travel Pass and all Interrail / Eurail Passes.

 - If you still want to see a glacier from up close, I recommend taking the Gornergrat railway in Zermatt.
-The top, which sits at 3‘135 metres above sea level, will leave you just as short of breath as the thin air at Jungfrau (3‘466 metres above sea level) would.
+The top, which sits at 3.135 metres (10.285 feet) above sea level, will leave you just as short of breath as the thin air at Jungfrau (3.466 metres / 11.371 feet above sea level) would.
 Plus it comes with stunning views of the Matterhorn as well as the Gorner Glacier.
 The ride up is slightly less spectacular than the Jungfraubahn, but it’s still beyond impressive.
 And the prices are lower, too.
 You get a 50% discount with your Swiss Travel Pass and the Half Fare Card and it’s possible to hike parts of the way to save money.

 Long story short, if I was visiting Switzerland on a budget and wanted to explore the Jungfrau region and see a glacier from up close, I‘d go on a hike or two around Interlaken and visit the Gornergtat in Zermatt.

 I'd like to get a sneak peek of some local houses, find out how the Swiss live and maybe talk to a few locals.
 Is this possible?